6 signs your sales rep can become a skilled sales manager

 1. They Have Strong Manager Traits

 As a salesperson, you’re given a target, and it’s your job to hit it.
-But as a sales leader, numeric goals are only a small element of your role.
+But as a sales leader, numeric sales goals are only a small element of your role.

 In particular, you need to be able to lead a team.
 People management doesn’t come naturally to a lot of salespeople, and many lack the necessary characteristics to do it effectively.